therealnicoroshi/modlist/README.md

 ### *If the log specifically mentions 'Curios'*

    - **You did not follow the installation instructions!**
+   - **The free version of Curios has capital letters.
+This list requires the downloaded version from Bethesda which is lower case**
    -  Go back to [Pre-Installation](README.md#pre-installation) and follow it this time.

 ### *Wabbajack could not find my game folder:*